nurkiewicz/spring-data-jdbc-repository/README.md

 		    Page<T> findAll(Pageable pageable);
 	}

 `Pageable` and `Sort` parameters are also fully supported, which means you get **paging and sorting by arbitrary properties for free**.
-For example say you have `userRepository` extending `PagingAndSortingRepository<User, String>` interface (implemented for you by the library) and you request 5th page of `USERS` table, 10 per page:
+For example say you have `userRepository` extending `PagingAndSortingRepository<User, String>` interface (implemented for you by the library) and you request 5th page of `USERS` table, 10 per page, after applying some sorting:

 	Page<User> page = userRepository.findAll(
 		new PageRequest(